CAKE: Confidence in Assignments via K-partition Ensembles: Empirical Validation

-\textbf{Convergence.} We study how CAKE scores stabilize with ensemble size.
-For each $R\!\in\!\{5,\dots,70\}$ we draw $B{=}10$ sub-ensembles of size $R$, recompute CAKE scores using the centroid-based Silhouette proxy (\S\ref{subsec:silhouette}), and report the per-point standard deviation across the $B$ estimates (Fig.~\ref{fig:convergence}).
-Lower variability suggests that CAKE scores are stabilizing (converging) as the ensemble grows.
+\textbf{Convergence.} The stabilization of CAKE scores with increasing ensemble size $R$ is studied.
+For each $R\!\in\!\{5,\dots,70\}$, $B{=}10$ sub-ensembles of size $R$ are drawn, CAKE scores are recomputed using the centroid-based Silhouette proxy (\S\ref{subsec:silhouette}), and the per-point standard deviation across the $B$ estimates is reported (Fig.~\ref{fig:convergence}).
+Lower variability suggests that CAKE scores are stabilizing (converging) as the clustering ensemble grows.

+\textbf{Coverage-accuracy evaluation.} CAKE is evaluated as a pointwise reliability score for ensemble clustering by measuring clustering accuracy as a function of retained coverage.
+For each dataset, per-instance $\mathrm{CAKE}^{(\mathrm{PR})}$ and $\mathrm{CAKE}^{(\mathrm{HM})}$ scores are computed from an ensemble of $R{=}20$ \emph{k}-means partitions.
+A reference \emph{k}-means solution is fitted on the full dataset, and its accuracy is evaluated against ground truth after label alignment.
+For a grid of coverage levels $c \in [0.1,1.0]$, instances are ranked by CAKE and the reference accuracy restricted to the top-$c$ fraction of instances is measured.
+Plotting accuracy as a function of coverage yields coverage–accuracy curves, which show how well each CAKE variant orders instances from easier to harder and enables a direct comparison of $\mathrm{CAKE}^{(\mathrm{PR})}$ and $\mathrm{CAKE}^{(\mathrm{HM})}$ (Fig.~\ref{fig:acc_cov_cake}).
+Sharper curves (higher accuracy at lower coverage) indicate that CAKE concentrates correctly assigned points among the highest scores (see also Appendix~\ref{app:sec:valid} Fig.~\ref{app:fig:evaluation} for a percentile-based clustering accuracy view).